-When the plan receives a notice of a qualifying event, it must give the qualified beneficiaries an election notice which describes their rights to continuation coverage and how to make an election.
-This notice must be provided within 14 days after the plan receives notice of the qualifying event.
+When the plan receives a notice of a qualifying event, the plan must give the qualified beneficiaries an election notice, which describes their rights to continuation coverage and how to make an election.
+The notice must be provided to the qualified beneficiaries within 14 days after the plan administrator receives the notice of a qualifying event.
+The election notice should contain all of the information you will need to understand continuation coverage and make an informed decision whether or not to elect continuation coverage.
+It should also give you the name of the plan's COBRA administrator and tell you how to get more information.